Arifa Siddiqui

-Arifa Siddiqui is a Pakistani actress and singer who worked for Pakistan Television in the 1980s and 1990s.
+Arifa Siddiqui is a Pakistani actress and singer who is best known for appearing in several Pakistani TV shows in the 1980s and 1990s.

 Early life

 Arifa was born on 9 June 1969 in Lahore, Pakistan.
 She is the daughter of actress Talat Siddiqui who worked for Pakistan radio and film industry.
-Her sister Nahid Siddiqui is a classical dancer and was, at one time, married to another television personality Zia Mohyeddin.
-Arifa is also a cousin to another noted Pakistani pop and TV singer Fariha Pervez and her aunt Rehana Siddiqui was a film actress.
+Her sister Nahid Siddiqui is a classical dancer and was previously married to television personality Zia Mohyeddin.
+Arifa is the cousin of Pakistani pop and TV singer Fariha Pervez.
+Actress Rehana Siddiqui was her aunt.

 Career

-Arifa started acting and singing at a very young age.
-She appeared in various TV serials and programs in Pakistan.
-Her most famous work is in Dehleez (1981), Sona Chandi (1983), Samundar (1983), Khawaja and Son (1985) and Ainak Wala Jin (1993).
-Arifa Siddiqui was a likeable and talented actress whose smile was infectious.
-She had a reputation for delivering her on-screen dialogue with perfect pronunciation.
+Arifa appeared in several Pakistani TV serials including Dehleez (1981), Sona Chandi (1983), Samundar (1983), Khawaja and Son (1985) and Ainak Wala Jin (1993).

 Personal life

-Arifa first married aged 26 years with Ustad Nazar Hussain age 56 who was 30 years older than her.
-He was a music composer and singer at PTV, Lahore, who also was her music teacher.
-This was a love marriage and lasted successfully for 23 years till his death due to lung cancer in January 2018.
-Arifa had quit the TV industry after her first marriage.
-After the death of Ustad Nazar Hussain, she married Tabeer Ali who is also a composer and singer.
+Arifa’s first marriage was to Ustad Nazar Hussain, who was 30 years her senior.
+Hussain was a music composer and singer at PTV, Lahore, as well as her music teacher.
+Arifa quit the TV industry after her first marriage.
+The couple was married for 23 years until Hussain’s death in January 2018.
+She later married composer and singer Tabeer Ali.